xaratustrah/manar/README.md

 # pymtg

-Yet another MTG command line utility written in Python.
+This is yet another MTG command line utility written in Python.
+Organize your MTG cards, deck and strategy using an object oriented interface to mtg cards.